tobiaswirtz/tobiaswirtz.github.io/books.markdown

 permalink: /books/
 ---

-Here's a list of books, poetry, and essays that are part of my canon.
-I try to read as widely as possible, but my focus areas recently have been biology, German classics, and European history.
+Here's a list of books, poetry, and essays that have influenced my thinking.
 I will update it as I keep finding more interesting works.

 - Alexander, Scott: _I Can Tolerate Anything Except The Outgroup_
 - Alexander, Scott: _The Categories Were Made For Man, Not Man For The Categories_